Mallik-G/stackoverflow-spark/README.md

 It corresponds to the following steps:

-lines: the lines from the csv file as strings
+`lines`: the lines from the csv file as strings

-raw: the raw Posting entries for each line
+`raw`: the raw Posting entries for each line

-grouped: questions and answers grouped together
+`grouped`: questions and answers grouped together

-scored: questions and scores
+`scored`: questions and scores

-vectors: pairs of (language, score) for each question
+`vectors`: pairs of (language, score) for each question

 The first two methods are given to you.
 You will have to implement the rest.